Contents

 The term "exanthem" is derived from the Greek "exanthema," which translates to "breaking out," and is used to describe cutaneous eruptions that arise abruptly and on several skin surfaces at once.
 In contrast, "enanthem" refers to mucous membrane involvement.
 Several viral infections are associated with viral exanthems and/or enanthems.
 Many of the cutaneous and mucosal findings of these infections are nonspecific in nature, but key aspects of the clinical history and presentation can suggest select etiologies.

-The presence of vesicular lesions can raise concern for varicella-zoster virus (VZV), herpes simplex virus (HSV), hand-foot-and-mouth disease (HFMD), and herpangina.
+The presence of vesicular lesions can raise concern for varicella-zoster virus (VZV), herpes simplex virus (HSV), hand, foot, and mouth disease (HFMD), and herpangina.

 Epstein-Barr virus (EBV) can also present as lymph node enlargement, yellow or gray tonsillar pseudomembrane, palatal petechiae, maculopapular or petechial eruption, splenomegaly, and hepatomegaly.
 A diffuse morbilliform eruption can also be seen following administration of amoxicillin or ampicillin.
-Notably, very painful, >1 cm genital ulceration can be seen (Lipschütz ulcers) in pre-adolescent females, often with a necrotic appearance and violaceous borders, involving the labia majora, labia minora, or inner thighs.
-"Kissing lesions" with a symmetric appearance are seen.

 Exanthems and/or enanthems have been reported with COVID-19 and multisystem inflammatory syndrome in children.
 See skin and oral mucosal manifestations of COVID-19 for further details.